-There is poor participation in national coordination for: Drinking Water.
+The is poor participation in national coordination for: Drinking Water.
 Data are missing on the alignment of activities of all national institutions in this report.
 There are data missing from 1 of the 5 largest development partners on the alignment of their activities.

 Behaviour 2: Strengthen and use country systems

-Public financial management includes: complete annual financial reports, procurement methods, public access to information, financial management information, public sector management, Supreme Audit institution independence.
+Public financial management includes: complete annual financial reports, public access to information, financial management information, public sector management, Supreme Audit institution independence.
 Public reporting enables: integration of personnel & payroll data, timeliness of changes to personnel/payroll data, internal controls of changes, payroll audits.
 A number of the largest donors have reported on: use of country procurement systems (1), use of country financial management systems (1), support to strengthening sector systems/capacity (1)

+Public financial management is weak for: procurement methods.
 A number of the largest donors do not report on: use of country procurement systems (4), use of country financial management systems (4), support to strengthening sector systems/capacity (4).